PSV-106

 written by Christine Smith, N5CAS (sk)

 Meeting the communications needs of “served” agencies is quite a challenge in today’s complex disaster/emergency relief arena.
-The number of emergency relief organizations and their increasingly sophisticated needs all competing for that scarce resource–the volunteer.
-The activity of other non-amateur volunteers makes the picture even more complicated.
-As more of the population moves to disaster-prone areas and less government funding is available, more pressure is placed on agencies to use and sometimes abuse the volunteer sector for support of their missions in disasters.
-Toes are sometimes stepped on and a volunteer’s morale can be undermined.
+The number of emergency relief organizations and their increasingly sophisticated needs all compete for that scarce resource — the volunteer.
+As more of the population moves to disaster-prone areas and with less government funding available, more pressure is placed on agencies to use and sometimes abuse the volunteer sector for support of their missions.
+As a result, toes are sometimes stepped on and volunteer morale can be undermined.

-On the other hand, the ARRL’s formal relationships with served agencies are vitally important and valuable to radio amateurs.
-They provide us with the opportunity to contribute in a meaningful way.
-Another substantial benefit not to be overlooked is that these relationships lend legitimacy and credibility for Amateur Radio’s public service capability.
+This is why the ARRL’s formal relationships with served agencies are vitally important and are valuable to radio amateurs.
+They provide us with the opportunity to contribute in a meaningful way in support of our charter.
+Another substantial benefit is that these relationships lend legitimacy and credibility to Amateur Radio’s public service capability.

 The answer is not the same for every ARES unit everywhere.
-How we develop our relationships with served agencies depends upon many factors and these factors are not the same from state to state, county to county or even city to city.
-The best that can be done in this short discussion is to explore possibilities so that we are aware of all approaches to our problem.
-In the end, the adaptation of solutions to problems of serving agencies is up to the local Emergency Coordinator (EC).
+How we develop our relationships with served agencies depends upon many factors and these factors are not the same from state to state, county to county, city to city or even agency to agency.
+The best that can be done in this short discussion is to explore some of the approaches to our problems.
+In the end, the adaptation of solutions to problems of served agencies is up to agreements between the local Emergency Coordinator (EC) and the Emergency Manager (EM).

 Two general approaches have developed over the years.
 Both have proven to be useful and both are in use right now.

-1. Traditional: Potential served agencies are solicited by the EC.
-When enough are found, agreements are made and the ARES unit tries to serve them during emergencies.
+1. Traditional Method: Potential served agencies are solicited by the EC.
+When relationships are developed, agreements are made and the ARES unit tries to serve them according to their needs during emergencies.

-This is a brief explanation of the EM model since it is an emerging, non-traditional approach.
+We use the Emergency Management Method in District 14.
 Federal law stipulates that each county in the US has an Emergency Manager whose job it is to allocate resources during times of emergency.
-For example, if a tornado devastates a city, the county EM may call on the county Sheriff to provide officers to augment the city’s police services, to ask a neighboring county to provide additional EMTs and vehicles, to contract with a local heavy equipment contractor to supply bulldozers, cranes and other equipment for rescue operations and so on.
-The Emergency Manager has the statutory power and statutory responsibility to coordinate these operations.
-The essential activity in this job is management of resources during emergencies.
-An ARES unit is a volunteer emergency communications resource!
+For example, if a tornado devastates a city, the county EM may call on the county Sheriff to provide officers to augment the city’s police services, may ask a neighboring county to provide additional EMTs and vehicles, may contract with a local heavy equipment contractor to supply bulldozers, cranes and other equipment for rescue operations and so on.
+The Emergency Manager has the statutory power and responsibility to coordinate these operations.
+The essential activity of this job is management of resources during emergencies.
+An ARES unit is a volunteer emergency communications resource.

 This arrangement has several benefits: